Tes3awy/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 # Step 12:
 takes about 3.5 to 4 hours

-	$ sudo make -j3 (I prefer -j3, because it doesn't use all the cores so it keeps the RasPi cool enough)
+	$ sudo make -j3 (I prefer -j3, because it doesn't use all the cores so it keeps the RPi cool enough)

 	# If any errors occurs and the process fails to continue, execute